Skip to Content

 6. Hang the jug feeder in an appropriate locationEasy To Make Bird and Squirrel Feeders

-We made the apple feeders for the birds and the milk jug feeder for the squirrels but you can make these for either, just use the appropriate Companion food for the wild critter you are trying to attract.
+We made the apple feeders for the birds and the milk jug feeder for the squirrels but you can make these for either, just use the appropriate food for the wild critter you are trying to attract.
+And, if trying to feed squirrels, make sure they can reach the feeder.

 Easy To Make Bird and Squirrel Feeders